Collection: Neal Adams (1941-2022) Artist Biography and Art Gallery Collection

-Neal Adams is an American Comic Book and commercial artist known for helping to create some of the definitive modern images of the DC Comics characters Superman, Batman, and Green Arrow; as the co-founder of the graphic design studio Continuity Associates; and as a creators rights advocate who helped secure a pension and recognition for Superman creators Jerry Siegel and Joe Shuster.
+Neal Adams (1941-2022) was an American Comic Book and commercial artist known for helping to create some of the definitive modern images of the DC Comics characters Superman, Batman, and Green Arrow; as the co-founder of the graphic design studio Continuity Associates; and as a creators rights advocate who helped secure a pension and recognition for Superman creators Jerry Siegel and Joe Shuster.
 Neal Adams was inducted into the Eisner Award's Will Eisner Comic Book Hall of Fame in 1998, and the Harvey Awards' Jack Kirby Hall of Fame in 1999.
 Neal Adams was born on Governors Island, New York City, New York, and attended the School of Industrial Art High School in Manhattan, graduating in 1959.
 He immediately, but unsuccessfully, attempted to find freelance work at DC Comics, and turned then to Archie Comics, where he wanted to work on the publisher's fledgling superhero line, edited by Joe Simon.
-At the suggestion of staffers, Neal Adams drew a few pages of the superhero the Fly, but did not receive encouragement from Simon.

 In 1962, Neal Adams began his comics career in earnest at the NEA newspaper syndicate.
 From a recommendation, writer Jerry Caplin, a.k.a.
 Jerry Capp, brother of Li'l Abner creator Al Capp, invited Adams to draw samples for Capp's proposed Ben Casey comic strip, based on the popular television medical-drama series.
 The ABC TV series, which ran five seasons, ended March 21, 1966, with the final comic strip appearing Sunday, July 31, 1966.
 Turning to comic books, Adams found work at Warren Publishing's black-and-white horror-comics magazines, under editor Archie Goodwin.
 Adams debuted there as penciler and inker of writer Goodwin's eight-page anthological story "Curse of the Vampire" in Creepy #14 (April 1967).
 He and Goodwin quickly collaborated on two more stories, in Eerie #9 (May 1967) and Creepy #15 (June 1967), and Adams again approached DC Comics.